-The 9th IRISSCERT Cyber Crime Conference (IRISSCON) will be held this year on Thursday the 23rd of November 2017 in the Ballsbridge Hotel, Pembroke Road, Dublin.
+The IRISSCERT Cyber Crime Conference (IRISSCON) will be held this year on Thursday the 18th of November 2021 in the The Aviva Stadium, Landsdowne Road, Ballsbridge, Dublin 4, Ireland.
 This is an all-day conference which focuses on providing attendees with an overview of the current cyber threats facing businesses in Ireland and throughout the world and what they can do to help deal with those threats.

 Experts on various aspects of cyber crime and cyber security share their thoughts and experiences with attendees, while attendees will also have the opportunity to network with likeminded individuals.